Last updated on May 8th, 2023

 How Do I Give CBD To My Pets?

 You can choose from a handful of different ways to give CBD to pets.
-The best method differs depending on the preference of the pet and the owner and also the reason for administering CBD.
+The best method depends on the preference of the pet, the owner, and also the reason for administering CBD.

 In cases where you’re administering CBD to combat different conditions like pain, cancer, and seizures, the best way to safely administer CBD to your pet is in its purest form – CBD oil tinctures.

 In a study to show the effectiveness of CBD in treating seizure, the findings demonstrated that 89% of the dogs that received the treatment had a decrease in the frequency of the condition.

 One of the most efficient methods of giving CBD to pets safely is by mixing it in their food, or using a CBD dog treat.
 These methods are much easier and work best when you’re trying to manage your pet's pain, anxiety, or to use CBD as a supplement.

 Animal research on CBD is still minimal.
 Most of the reports are anecdotal, with few and widely varying adverse effects on pets after using CBD.